t3mujinpack/t3mujinpack.github.io/content/instructions.md

 7. Perform final tweaks on color and exposure, to adjust to the changes from the style

 ### Scene Referred or Display Referred
+Because these styles are built on top of the assumption that basic settings are applied, it really is agnostic of this.